 An object in motion will stay in motion unless something pushes or pulls on it.
 This statement is called Newton's first law of motion.
 Without gravity, an Earth-orbiting satellite would go off into space along a straight line.
 With gravity, it is pulled back toward Earth.
 A constant tug-of-war takes place between the satellite's tendency to move in a straight line, or momentum, and the tug of gravity pulling the satellite back.

-and the force of gravity have to be balanced for an orbit to happen.
+An object's momentum and the force of gravity have to be balanced for an orbit to happen.
 If the forward momentum of one object is too great, it will speed past and not enter into orbit.
 If momentum is too small, the object will be pulled down and crash.
 When these forces are balanced, the object is always falling toward the planet, but because it's moving sideways fast enough, it never hits the planet.
 Orbital velocity is the speed needed to stay in orbit.
 At an altitude of 150 miles (242 kilometers) above Earth, orbital velocity is about 17,000 miles per hour.
 Satellites that have higher orbits have slower orbital velocities.

 Where Do Satellites Orbit Earth?